connorcapitolo/Spaceship-Titanic/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Directory structure is based on [CookieCutter](https://drivendata.github.io/cookiecutter-data-science/)
+Directory structure is based on [CookieCutter Data Science](https://drivendata.github.io/cookiecutter-data-science/)

+### Note on Git

 Since adding [pre-commit](https://pre-commit.com/), Git must be used within the Jupyter Notebook container, as that is what contains the `pre-commit` and `black` packages
-* need to run `pre-commit install` from the JupyterLab Terminal when running Docker image for the first time since we've mounted the source path
+* When running Docker image for the first time, need to run `pre-commit install` from the JupyterLab Terminal since we've mounted the source path
-* note that the assumption is your Git username and email exist within your *~/.gitconfig* file (at the global level, e.g. you should these when you run `git config --global --list`)
+* note that the assumption is your Git username and email exist within your *~/.gitconfig* file (at the global level, e.g. you should see both of these when you run `git config --global --list`)

 ## How to Run